joonarafael/visualpathfinder/documentation/user_manual.md

 Application is divided into three main sections:

-### Grid
+### Map

-Major part of the screen is covered by the main application grid.
+Major part of the screen is covered by the map screen.
 It is where the map is displayed and where it can be drawn.
 Algorithm runs will also be displayed on this grid.

 The grid has a total of 72 tiles horizontally and 46 vertically.
 If the grid zoom is at minimum and application is running in Fullscreen mode, the map should be shown completely at once.

-Interact with the grid with mouse.
+Interact with the grid with your mouse.
 Drawing happens either by clicking individual tiles or "_painting_"; click and hold mouse down and hover over multiple tiles.

 ### Tool Bar / Run Bar

-Depending on the application state, drawing / running, the section of the right side of the screen will be either the _Tool Bar_ or the _Run Bar_:
+Depending on the application state ('drawing' or 'running'), the section of the right side of the screen will be either the _Tool Bar_ or the _Run Bar_:

 **Tool Bar**

-Tool Bar includes selection for the current tool.
+Tool Bar includes the selection for the current tool.

 - Start: Select the start tile.
 Only one start tile may exist at a time, so the old one will be removed.

 - Finish: Select the end tile.
-Only one goal tile may exist at a time, so the old one will be removed.
+Only one end tile may exist at a time, so the old one will be removed.

 - Eraser: Erase wall tiles and turn them into regular path tiles.